gino2527/spotify-lyrics/README.md

-Look at lyrics of the song currently playing on Spotify!
+Look at lyrics of the song currently playing on your Spotify!